 Knee Replacement Surgery

-Knee replacement surgery – otherwise known as arthroplasty – is an operation which involves the replacement of a damaged or worn knee with an artificial joint.
+Knee replacement surgery – otherwise known as arthroplasty – is an operation which involves the replacement of a damaged, worn or arthritic knee with an artificial joint.
 This is a procedure which can become necessary at any age, due to ageing, injury or disease, and is required when the current knee has deteriorated to the point where your mobility has been sufficiently reduced and you are experiencing pain that is impacting your quality of life.

 WHAT HAPPENS DURING KNEE REPLACEMENT SURGERY?